Crush 40: Rise Again, Live!, 2 Nights 2 Remember, and Driving Through Forever

 After the 2010 release of Sonic Free Riders, Crush 40's contributions to Sonic the Hedgehog decreased.
 Senoue was no longer lead composer on games in the Sonic series after 2011's Sonic Generations.
 During the next few years, Crush 40 made more live performances and recordings.
 In 2010, Crush 40 performed live at the Summer of Sonic convention.
-The next year, Crush 40 recorded a single, "Song of Hope", as inspiration for hope for victims of the 2011 Tōhoku earthquake and tsunami.
+In 2011, Crush 40 recorded the single, "Song of Hope", as inspiration for hope for victims of the 2011 Tōhoku earthquake and tsunami.
 According to Senoue, the song was written for charity, specifically for the Red Cross.
 Subsequently, "Song of Hope" and three new songs were released as an EP called Rise Again.
 One of the included songs, "Sonic Youth", pays tribute to Crush 40's fans with numerous references to the band's past songs.

 On March 29 and 30, 2012, Crush 40 performed live at Shibuya GUILTY in Tokyo, with Sonic Team producer Takashi Iizuka in the audience.
-From this concert, performed with Taneda and Kawamura, Crush 40's album Live! was recorded, and was released on October 3, 2012.
+From this concert, performed with Taneda and Kawamura, Crush 40's first live album Live! was recorded, and was released on October 3, 2012.
 The band also performed at the St. Louis Sonic Boom Festival in August 2013, Detroit’s Youmacon anime convention at the Renaissance Center in 2015, and performed additional shows at the Summer of Sonic convention in 2012 and 2016, and San Diego Comic-Con conventions in 2016 and 2017.
-After more live performances at the Tokyo Game Show and Japan Game Music Festival 2013, in 2014 Crush 40 was announced for another two-night performance at Shibuya GUILTY.
+After more live performances at the Tokyo Game Show and Japan Game Music Festival, Crush 40 was announced for another two-night performance in 2014 at Shibuya GUILTY.
 For the concert, Senoue and Gioeli were joined by Taneda and Katsuji.
 The concert featured two new songs, as well as a performance of Hardline's "Love Leads the Way".
 Recorded from that performance, 2 Nights 2 Remember, Crush 40's second live album, was released on May 13, 2015.
 It features four additional studio-recorded songs.